Let’s talk about

 Sex Therapy for Individuals

-Although sex therapy typically includes working with a couple, there are times when individual sex therapy might be more appropriate.
-Whether the reason is because an individual does not have a partner, they are not yet comfortable disclosing their sexual problem to their partner, or any other reason, it is never too late to start getting help in order to improve the quality of your sex life.
-To learn more about how Sex Therapy can help you overcome obstacles in your sex life, check out my “Sex Therapy for Individuals” page by clicking below.
+Although sex therapy typically includes working with partnered-relationships, there are times when individual sex therapy might be more appropriate.
+Whether the reason is because an individual is not in a partnered-relationship, they are not yet comfortable disclosing their sexuality concern to their partner(s), or any other reason, it is never too late to start getting help in order to explore and understand your sexuality.
+To learn more about how Sex Therapy can help you, check out my “Sex Therapy for Individuals” page by clicking below.